TEACPS/TEACPS/README.md

 ## ESP32 / Arduino Labs

+The following code examples are based on the [ESP32 microcontroller](https://www.espressif.com/en/products/socs/esp32) and the [Arduino framework](https://www.arduino.cc/).
+They are written in C++ and can be used with the [PlatformIO IDE](https://platformio.org/) for [Visual Studio Code](https://code.visualstudio.com/).

+The examples are structured in a way that they can be used in a lab setting.
+Each example contains a `README.md` file that explains the setup and the code.
+The examples are designed to be used in a linear fashion, starting with the `ESP32Setup` example.

 - [ESP32Setup](ESP32Setup/README.md) – Setting up the ESP32 with PlatformIO for Visual Studio Code
 - [BlinkLed](BlinkLed/README.md) – Blinking onboard LED
 - [SimpleLed](SimpleLed/README.md) – Lighting up an external LED